Green Value Symposium:

 Norwegian governmental strategy for bioeconomy and circular economy

-Senior adviser, Norwegian Ministry of Agriculture and Food
+Knut Berdal, Senior science and technology adviser, Norwegian Ministry of Agriculture and Food

 Global landscape for GMOs: potentials, challenges and regulations